Radouch/vue-num-locale-input/README.md

 * For language-sensitive representation of numbers see [Number.prototype.toLocaleString()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toLocaleString)
 * Locale formatted number is displayed **only** if the field does **not** have focus.
 Otherwise it looks and behaves as normal numeric input field.
 * Especially useful for creating clear and easy to read tables containing numbers.
+* Also useful for displaying numbers in exponential notation.

 ## Samples